Silicon Valley

 25 August - 10 September: Cohort in San Francisco

-Participants get first-hand experience living and working in San Francisco, a renowned ecosystem for tech startups.
-With pop-up office space, staff support and access to a host of events and opportunities to connect with local investors, incubators, partners, and founders, participants immerse in the local ecosystem - with a self-driven focus on what suits their business needs best.
+Participants got first-hand experience living and working in San Francisco, a renowned ecosystem for tech startups.
+With pop-up office space, staff support and access to a host of events and opportunities to connect with local investors, incubators, partners, and founders, participants immersed in the local ecosystem - with a self-driven focus on what suits their business needs best.

 10 - 14 September: Cohort in San Mateo